 How to assemble the plywood trunk

 Now assembling the reinforced plywood trunk will be very easy, as the corners will fit easily.
-So, we are going to apply glue in the small corner that we have in the front piece and in the back piece.
-We fit the short sides of the trunk in these corners, and we reinforce the joints with the help of a pneumatic nailer.
+Then, we are going to apply glue to the small corner that we have in the front piece and in the back piece.
+I fit the short sides of the trunk into these corners, and reinforce the joints with the help of a pin nailer.

-And since I don’t have to wait for the glue to dry, I can now put on the base and the trunk lid.
+And since I don’t have to wait for the glue to dry, I can now put the base and the lid of the trunk on.

-To put the base I apply a bead of carpenter’s glue and nail the base with the help of the pneumatic nailer.
+To put the base I apply a bead of carpenter’s glue and I nail the base with the help of the pin nailer.

-And to put the lid of the wooden trunk I am going to install some simple hinges and a simple lock to which I can put an old padlock that I have.
-I also put another reinforcement on the sides to put some metal handles.
-And also, since I want this trunk to be easy to move, I installed some wheels for it.
+And to put the lid on the wooden trunk I will install some simple hinges and a simple lock.
+I have an old padlock that will look nice in that lock.
+I also put another reinforcement on the sides to put some metallic handles.
+And also, because I want this trunk to be easy to move, I installed some casters.

-And so far the manufacture of this wooden trunk.
-I tried to explain everything step by step, but if you prefer you also have at the beginning of this post the video in which I make this wooden trunk.
+And here I finished making this wooden trunk.
+I tried to explain everything step by step, but if you prefer you can also can, at the beginning of this post, the video in which I make this wooden trunk.

-And since not everything always works out perfectly, something that you will already know if you follow my carpentry channel on YouTube, below you have another video in which I tell some details when it comes to making this trunk.
+And because not always everything goes perfectly, something you already know if you follow my woodworking channel on YouTube, here is another video in which I tell some details when making this trunk.